An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Experimental study

 \subsection{Experimental protocol}

-We evaluated our optimization algorithm framework on the established benchmark of Monash Time Series Forecasting Repository \citep{godahewa2021monash}.
-For these experiments, we configured our algorithm to have a population of 40 individuals and a total of 100 generations.
-We investigated a sequential optimization of the architecture and the hyperparameters.
-We alternate at a certain generation frequency between two scopes: search operators applied to the architecture $\alpha$ with $\lambda$ fixed, and search operators applied to the hyperparameters $\lambda$ with $\alpha$ fixed.
-Thus, the architecture-centred sections of the optimization will diversify the population DNNs, while the hyperparameter-centred parts will perform a finer optimization of the obtained DNNs.
-We ran our experiments on 5 cluster nodes, each equipped with 4 Tesla V100 SXM2 32GB GPUs, using Pytorch 1.11.0 and Cuda 10.2.
-The experiments were all finished in less than 72 hours.

-The Monash time series forecasting archive is a benchmark containing more than 40 datasets and the results of 13 forecasting models on each of these prediction tasks \citep{godahewa2021monash}.
+We evaluated DRAGON on the established benchmark of Monash Time Series Forecasting Repository \citep{godahewa2021monash}.
+This archive contains a benchmark of more than 40 datasets, from which we selected the 27 that \citet{shchur2023autogluon} used fot their experiments.
 The time series are of different kinds and have variable distributions.
 More information on each dataset from the archive is available \ref{part info monash}.
-It allows us to test our framework generalization and robustness abilities.
+This task diversity allows to test DRAGON generalization and robustness abilities.

-The paper's authors accompanied their dataset with a GitHub allowing them to directly and very easily compare different statistical, machine learning and deep learning models on the forecast of different time series.
-We followed the indications to integrate new deep learning models, and only changed the models' core.
-We kept their data preparation functions, data loaders, training parameters (number of epochs, batch size), as well as the training and evaluation functions, to have the most accurate comparison possible.
-For each dataset, we also took over the configurations of the directory, notably the prediction horizons and lags.
-Figure \ref{fig:metamodel_monash} represents our meta-model which was used to replace the repository's models.
-The Multi-layer Perceptron at the end of the model is used to retrieve the time series output dimension, as the number of channels may vary within the Directed Acyclic Graph.
+For these experiments, we configured our algorithm to have a population of $K=100$ individuals and we set the total budget to $B=$ 8 hours.
+We investigated a joint optimization of the architecture $\alpha$ and the hyperparameters $\lambda$.
+We ran our experiments on 5 cluster nodes, each equipped with 4 Tesla V100 SXM2 32GB GPUs, using Pytorch 1.11.0 and Cuda 10.2.